zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/sync-adb-dcat/sync-adb-dcat.md

 ## Introduction

 Autonomous Database can leverage the Data Catalog metadata to dramatically simplify management for access to your data lake's object storage.
 By synchronizing with Data Catalog metadata, Autonomous Database automatically creates external tables for each logical entity harvested by Data Catalog.
-These external tables are defined in database schemas that are fully managed by the metadata synchronization process.
-Users can immediately query data without having to manually derive the schema for external data sources and manually create external tables.
+These external tables are defined in database schemas that are created and fully managed by the metadata synchronization process.
+You can immediately query data without having to manually derive the schema for external data sources and manually create external tables.

 Estimated Time: 45 minutes

 ### Objectives

 In this lab, you will:
-* Access the ADB SQL Worksheet and run the appropriate scripts
+* Access the ADB SQL Worksheet
-* Connect to your Data Catalog instance and query its objects
+* Connect your ADB instance to your Data Catalog instance
-* Synchronize Autonomous Database with Data Catalog
+* Synchronize your ADB instance with your Data Catalog instance
 * Query the generated log, schemas, and external tables

 ### Prerequisites